Burne Hogarth: Awards

 He received recognition for his work in the United States, including the National Cartoonist Society Advertising and Illustration Award for 1975, Magazine and Book Illustration Award for 1992, and Special Features Award for 1974, and dozens of awards internationally.
 He taught, wrote, created and theorized lucidly and passionately into his last days.
 For decades he was regularly invited to international events, frequently in a starring capacity.
-Shortly after attending the Angoulême International Comics Festival in 1996, Hogarth returned to Paris where he suffered heart failure, dying January 28 at age 84.

 He was inducted into the Will Eisner Award Hall of Fame in 2010.

+Death

+During a stay in Paris, France, Hogarth suffered heart failure.
+He died on January 28, 1996 in the Hôpital Cochin.
+He had been visiting the city after attending the Angoulême International Comics Festival where he was a guest of honor.